-Privacy Litigation.
-Justin represents a wide range of companies in defense of claims alleging violations of the Illinois Biometric Information Privacy Act (BIPA).
-In one case, Justin drafted a motion to dismiss that persuaded the plaintiff to voluntarily dismiss his case instead of filing a response brief.
-In another, Justin drafted winning arguments for an appellant on appeal before the Illinois Appellate Court, which the court decided in his client’s favor without the need for oral argument.
-Justin has also successfully litigated issues under the California Consumer Privacy Act (CCPA), the EU’s General Data Protection Regulation (GDPR), Illinois’ Personal Information Protection Act (PIPA), and other information privacy and protection laws.
+Privacy and Cybersecurity Litigation.
+Justin represents a wide range of companies in defense of claims alleging data privacy violations and cybersecurity incidents.
+Justin drafted a motion to dismiss that persuaded the plaintiff to voluntarily dismiss his case instead of filing a response brief.
+He drafted winning arguments for an appellant on appeal before the Illinois Appellate Court, which the court decided in his client’s favor without the need for oral argument.
+Justin has also successfully litigated privacy and cybersecurity issues under the Illinois Biometric Information Privacy Act (BIPA), California Consumer Privacy Act (CCPA), the EU’s General Data Protection Regulation (GDPR), Illinois’ Personal Information Protection Act (PIPA), and other information privacy and protection laws.

 Class Actions.
 Justin has defended a variety of clients against class actions alleging not only breach of data privacy and protection laws, but also alleging federal securities fraud, consumer fraud and other claims.
 Justin achieved rapid dismissal in a number of these cases, including an alleged class action asserting misrepresentation claims against a pet-food manufacturer, an alleged class action asserting product liability claims against an automobile manufacturer and an alleged class action asserting improper overcharging against an internet company.